-As a Summer Sessions student, you have access to a variety of on-campus resources.
-Use the links below to explore the services available to you.
+As a Summer Session student, you have access to a variety of on-campus resources.
+Use the buttons below to explore the services available to you.

 Questions?
 Contact the Office of Summer and Continuing Studies at firstname.lastname@example.org or (585) 275-2345.

-Current University of Rochester students can continue to take advantage of the River Campus’ athletic facilities through Summer Sessions.
+Current University of Rochester students can continue to take advantage of the River Campus' athletic facilities throughout the Summer Session.

 Visiting students can purchase an R Club membership, which includes full access to our athletic facilities, including group fitness classes, courts, and fitness center.
 R Club membership includes access to:

 - Bloch Fitness Center's strength and cardio equipment